 A first NEPAD mission to Cabo Verde took place in April 2015 to launch the PARM setting-up phase and establish primary contacts with the government and national stakeholders.

-The Government of Cabo Verde sent a letter to formalize the country’s interest and to confirm the Government’s decision to commit to the PARM process.
+By February 2016, the Government of Cabo Verde sent a letter to formalize the country’s interest and to confirm the Government’s decision to commit to the PARM process.
 A CAADP focal point was nominated by the Ministry of Agriculture.

-July 2016 - Capacity Development Seminar
+Capacity Development (CD1) Seminar

-PARM organised a first Capacity DevelopSeminar in collaboration with the Ministry of Agriculture and NEPAD on 13 July 2016.
-The seminar introduced national stakeholders from government agencies, farmers organizations and private sector to the holistic approach to Agricultural Risk Management, the PARM’s risk assessment methodology, and an overview of ARM tools.
+PARM also organised a Capacity Development (CD1) Seminar on 13 July 2016 to introduce stakeholders to the holistic approach to Agricultural Risk Management, the PARM’s risk assessment methodology, and an overview of ARM tools.
 The presentations for the CD activity is documented in the Vol II of the RAS Validation Workshop Report.

-May 2018 - Training on ARM Tools (CD3)
+Training on ARM Tools (CD3)